mendix/docs/content/en/docs/developerportal/control-center/_index.md

 {{< figure src="/attachments/developerportal/control-center/company-email-domains.png" width="650px" >}}

-You can also provide a specific **Security Contact** who will be informed if there are security-related issues with the company's apps (for example, data breaches, new advisories, or critical vulnerabilities).
-Mendix strongly recommends applying a team email address or a functional mailbox instead of a personal individual email address.
+You can also provide a specific **Security Contact** who will be informed if there are critical security-related issues in the Mendix provided platform supported components or modules.
+You can find all advisories at https://docs.mendix.com/releasenotes/security-advisories/.

 After you click **Add security contact** and add the required **Name** and **Email** address, a confirmation email is sent to the proposed contact.
 The recipient has seven days to click the link in the email and validate the Security Contact request.
 After seven days, the pending request is automatically removed.
 If the recipient has not received the confirmation email but is still within the seven-day validation timeframe, you can click **Resend confirmation email**.